Updated: Tuesday, 24 September 2019

 So, the big question remains (unless you’re a big company where it’s important to have someone in house) do you choose break-fix or managed IT?
 We wanted to go through some of the pros and cons of each in the hopes that it helps you to make your own mind up.

-And if you already know that you want managed IT services, then please feel free to give us a call on (07) 3062 6931 for a discussion about the level of service you’re after and how we can help.
+And if you already know that you want managed IT services, then please feel free to give us a call on (07) 3062 6932 for a discussion about the level of service you’re after and how we can help or read more about Managed IT Services vs Break Fix Model.

 Break Fix Cons